BlueCatSoftware/Pickerly/README.md

       //Do something with the selected file path
      }
    });

-*Or if you enable Multiple Selection use this listener* bottom.setItemListener(new Pickerly.multiSelectListener() {
+//Or if you enable Multiple Selection use this listener

+pick.setItemListener(new Pickerly.multiSelectListener() {
    @Override
    public void onMultiItemSelected(String[] items) {

-     }
+       //Do something with the arrays of selected paths }
    });